Star Lotulelei: Early life

 Regarded as a three-star recruit by Rivals.com, Lotulelei was listed as the No. 3 overall prospect from Utah.
-However, he was overshadowed by Oregon-bound Simione Fili of Cottonwood High School, who was labeled the best defensive lineman from Utah since Haloti Ngata, but eventually bounced around between junior colleges before falling into obscurity and finally becoming a strongman competitor.
+However, he was overshadowed by Oregon-bound Simione Fili of Cottonwood High School, who was labeled the best defensive lineman from Utah since Haloti Ngata.
+Fili eventually bounced around between junior colleges before falling into obscurity and finally becoming a strongman competitor.
 Lotulelei, too, failed to qualify academically for his original school of choice, Brigham Young University.
 He eventually spent what would have been his freshman season delivering furniture for a store in Salt Lake City.
-After a year, he enrolled at Snow College in Ephraim, Utah.
-Now far over 300 pounds, Lotulelei played defensive line for the Badgers alongside James Aiono, and recorded 52 tackles with 14 TFL, three sacks and one forced fumble in 2008.
-Snow College reached the 2008 NJCAA National Championship Game, but lost 37–30 in double-overtime to Butler Community College.